Thank you for visiting our Birth Trauma Awareness Week pages.

 For awareness week, we asked women to get in touch and send us their stories of birth trauma and the impact it has had on them, and their families.
 We have had an absolutely overwhelming response from so many women, and their courage in sharing their stories has been inspirational.
 You can read their stories for yourself by clicking on the menu on the right of this page.

 Help us to raise funds

+Many thanks to everyone who kindly raised funds for us during the awareness week - we're incredibly grateful.
+Fundraising doesn't end there, however.
 The Birth Trauma Association is almost entirely dependent on its supporters for the funds to run its programmes and campaigning.
-If you are interested in running a fundraising event in support of Birth Trauma Awareness Week, please download our Fundraising Pack here!
+If you are interested in running a fundraising event at any time of the year, please download our Fundraising Pack here!
 It is filled with ideas and practical tips on running your own fundraising event.
 We've also put together an Awareness Day poster - click to download.
 It is fully editable so you can personalise it for your event, and designed for you to be able to print easily at home.
-We will add more resources as Awareness Day approaches, so please keep checking in.
 If you do decide to run a fundraiser, please let us know - we would love to celebrate your success with you.